+Office Area

-Office Area Space in this area, adjacent to the multipurpose room, serves the needs of the director, secretary, counselor, and teachers by providing offices, a meeting room, storage, preparation rooms, and a resource room.
+Space in this area, adjacent to the multipurpose room, serves the needs of the director, secretary, counselor, and teachers by providing offices, a meeting room, storage, preparation rooms, and a resource room.

+Media Center

-Media Center The library, in the center of the east wing of the school, provides books, reference materials, and multimedia equipment for the educational program.
-Space is provided for individual, group research, and it also provides office space for both the assistant directors.
+The library, in the center of the east wing of the school, provides books, reference materials, and multimedia equipment for the educational program.
+Space is provided for both individual and group research.

+Multipurpose Room/Cafeteria

-Multipurpose Room/Cafeteria The multipurpose room, located in the northeast corner of the school, is used for lunch, school assemblies, parent-teacher meetings, large group learning experiences, and university-related professional activities.
+The multipurpose room, located in the northeast corner of the school, is used for lunch, school assemblies, parent-teacher meetings, large group learning experiences, and university-related professional activities.

+Gymnasium

-Gymnasium Space for activities appropriate to the development of physical fitness skills for children of all age levels is provided in the gymnasium in the southeast section of the school.
+Space for activities appropriate to the development of physical fitness skills for children of all age levels is provided in the gymnasium in the southeast section of the school.
 The gymnasium is used for large group learning activities and assemblies.

+Fine Arts

-Fine Arts The fine arts area provides children the opportunity to develop their appreciation of the cultural aspects of their world and creative self-expression in music and art.
-Music and visual arts are housed in the center of the east wing.
+The fine arts area provides children the opportunity to develop their appreciation of the cultural aspects of their world and creative self-expression in music and art.
+Visual arts are housed in the center of the east wing, and the music classes are held in the annex.

+Special Education

-Special Education Speech therapy and resource education are available in the southwest wing of the school.
-The elementary gifted classroom is located adjacent to the art and music room, and the middle school gifted room is located in Woodard Hall.
+Speech therapy and resource education are available in the small conference room located in the office area.
+The gifted classroom is located adjacent to the art room.

-Computers Each student at AEP has access to an electronic device (either Chromebook, ipad, or computer).
+Computers

+Sixth grade students receive instruction in computer literacy.
+Each K-8th grade classroom has at least one computer with Internet access and access to iPad and laptop carts.
 Parents must sign an Acceptable Use Policy (AUP) before students can use the Internet.